 We’ve got the scoop on barking, howling, whining, yelping, and growling.
 Learn what your dog is trying to tell you with each of these distinct noises.

-Barking is a common sound, but what do the varieties mean?
-Depending on their duration and pitch, barks can be an alert, a distress signal, or a friendly hello.
+Depending on their duration and pitch, dog barks can be an alert, a distress signal, or a friendly hello.

 - “Who’s out there?”- Alert barking is the soundtrack to the mailman’s day.
 If you hear your dog barking rapidly, it’s a warning that someone is entering their territory.

 - “Where are you?”- Nonstop barking can be a sign of separation anxiety.
-If your neighbors reach out to you because they can hear your dog barking incessantly when you’re away, your furry friend is probably a little lonely and wondering if anyone is there.
+If your neighbors reach out to you because they can hear your dog barking incessantly when you’re away, your furry friend is probably lonely.

 - “Knock it off!”- A single short bark is a way that dogs tell others to stop what they’re doing.
 This can often be heard during rough play when one dog is overwhelmed.

-- “Stay away”- howling lets other dogs know that this territory is taken, and that they better stay away.
+- “Stay away.”- Howling lets other dogs know that this territory is taken and that they’d better not come closer.

 Yelping is loud, sharp, and can be surprising.
 If your dog yelps, it could be for a couple of reasons.